kothawader8-arch/Detecting-Lung-Cancer-via-CT-Image-Analysis-using-Deep-Learning-Models/README.md

 ## 9. Citation

-> Kothawade, R. (2026) *Lung Cancer Detection from CT Scans: A Deep Learning Framework with Explainability and Uncertainty Quantification*.
+Kothawade, R. (2026) Lung Cancer Detection from CT Scans: A Deep Learning Framework with Explainability and Uncertainty Quantification.
 MSc Dissertation, University of Leeds.

 ## License